Decadal Review of Academic Units

 The Academic Affairs Council discusses the self-study and identifies issues that require further attention or explanation.
 If necessary, the AAC conveys their thoughts on the self-study, cc-ing the associate dean supporting the review.
 The Faculty Conferees read the self-study.

 The External Committee usually visits the campus for two to three days.
 The most convenient schedule for External Committee members is to arrive on a Sunday afternoon and depart on a Tuesday afternoon or evening.
-The chair of the academic unit under review, assisted by the academic administrative assistant and in consultation with the dean’s office, develops a draft schedule and reserves meeting rooms for the External Committee.
-The draft schedule is reviewed by the deans, who may call for changes to the schedule in order to maximize the effectiveness of the External Committee’s time on campus.
+The chair of the academic unit under review, assisted by the academic administrative assistant and in consultation with the dean’s office, develops a draft schedule and reserves meeting rooms for the External Committee 4-6 weeks prior to the visit.
+The deans review the draft schedule and may call for schedule changes to maximize the effectiveness of the External Committee’s time on campus.

 The draft schedule should follow these guidelines: